AndyIbanez/andyibanez-com/content/posts/understanding-dynamicmemberlookup-dynamiccallable-swift.md

 # Accessing Member Properties with @dynamicMemberLookup

 Introduced in Swift 4.2, Swift introduced `@dynamicMemberLookup`.
-Marking your objects with this class will require them to a implement a subscript with the following signature:
+Marking your objects with this attribute will require them to a implement a subscript with the following signature:

 ```swift
 subscript(dynamicMember member: String) -> AnyObject